 - a.
-Significant changes to the organization's size, structure, ownership, or supply chain, including: - i .
-Changes in the location of, or changes in, operations, including facility openings, closings, and expansions: During the reporting period (from January 1 to December 31, 2017), Zhongshen Voltronic Power's output was expanded from 200 thousand units in 2016 to 4 million 720 thousand units in 2017, and Zhongshen Voltronic Power's output increased from 4 million 720 thousand units in 2017 to 4 million 980 thousand units in 2018. - ii.
-Changes in the share capital structure and other capital formation, maintenance, and alteration operations (for private sector organizations): none. - iii.
+Significant changes to the organization's size, structure, ownership, or supply chain, including: - i.
+Changes in the location of, or changes in, operations, including facility openings, closings, and expansions: During the reporting period (from January 1 to December 31, 2017), Zhongshen Voltronic Power's output was expanded from 200 thousand units in 2016 to 4 million 720 thousand units in 2017.
+During the reporting period (from January 1 to December 31, 2018), Zhongshen Voltronic Power's output increased from 4 million 720 thousand units in 2017 to 4 million 980 thousand units in 2018.
+During the reporting period (from January 1 to December 31, 2019), Zhongshen Voltronic Power's output increased from 4 million 980 thousand units in 2018 to 5 million 210 thousand units in 2019, in additional, Taipei factory's output was increased 196 thousand units, and Vietnam factory's output was increased 50 thousand units. - ii.
+Changes in the share capital structure and other capital formation, maintenance, and alteration operations (for private sector organizations):

+none.

+iii.
 Changes in the location of suppliers, the structure of the supply chain, or relationships with suppliers, including selection and termination: No significant change.